Linear Stability Analysis

 Why the classification works

-Finally, the honest question: does the linear approximation actually predict what the nonlinear original does?
-The Hartman–Grobman theorem answers it — as long as every eigenvalue of JJ has nonzero real part, the nonlinear system near the stationary point qualitatively matches its linear approximation.
-So the lookup table accurately classifies the nonlinear behavior.
+The two steps above classify the linearized system.
+Whether that verdict transfers back to the nonlinear original is a separate question, and the Hartman–Grobman theorem answers it: as long as every eigenvalue of has nonzero real part, the nonlinear system near the stationary point qualitatively matches its linear approximation.
+For five of the six rows, the lookup table is therefore an honest statement about the nonlinear system, not just about its linearization.

-The exception is the neutral center row, where an eigenvalue’s real part is exactly zero.
+The exception is the neutral center row, where the real part is exactly zero.
 There the linear approximation predicts closed orbits, but the small nonlinear corrections the linearization threw away can pull the system gently inward, push it gently outward, or leave the orbits as they are.
-The classification table includes the row for completeness but cannot promise the nonlinear system matches.
+The table includes the row for completeness but cannot promise the nonlinear system matches.

 Connection to the broad categories